English Camp to Roche Harbor

 Onward to Roche Harbor.
 You will see the sign for Roche Harbor, and behind it is a green fence.
 Park at the end of the fence towards your left, and walk on down to Roche Harbor Resort.
 Here you can purchase groceries, eat lunch in one of two restaurants, visit the shops and marina, and stroll through the lovely gardens.

 Roche Harbor used to be the site of the lime processing plant, and has a lot of history to it.
-Make sure you ask at the hotel for the pamphlet about the mausoleum, which is located behind the airport.
-Use the parking area at the end of the airstrip, don’t drive your mopeds to the mausoleum.
-The mausoleum is a memorial to the McMillin family who started the lime kilns in the 1860′s – a short stroll through the woods and a must see!
+If you have time after touring the resort, marina and the Sculpture Park (located across the road from the moped parking area), you may want to take a walk to the mausoleum, which is located behind the airport.
+Just a short stroll through the woods, the mausoleum is a memorial to the Mcmillin family, who operated the lime kilns in the 1860′s.